tedunderwood/fiction/readme.md

 In short, every work can carry any number of genre tags, from zero upward.
 The compatibility of different definitions becomes an empirical question.
 Do different observers actually agree about detective fiction?
 Can a model trained on one observer's claims about detective fiction also predict crime fiction?

 We use predictive modeling to test these questions.
+If you want to replicate the results here you'll need Python 3 and a copy of this repository.
+Running code/replicate.py will give you a range of modeling options keyed to particular aspects of the article.
+It will draw on metadata in meta/finalmeta.csv, and wordcount files in the newdata directory.

+Because many of the books here are under copyright or otherwise encumbered with intellectual property agreements, I cannot easily share the original texts.

 final
 ----